rubinusp/byu-cs460-f2021/lab-network-layer/README.md

        consist of the IP prefix for the interface, the interface itself as the outgoing interface, and a next hop of `None`.

+     In both cases, it will probably be helpful to use the docstrings from `forwarding_table.py` as a guide for adding entries.
+They show you how to form an `IPAddress` instance from a `str`, how to instantiate a `Subnet` (prefix) instance from an `IPAddress` instance, and how to add a `ForwardingTable` entry using a `Subnet` instance and prefix length (`int`).

  - `send_packet()`.
 This method takes the following as an argument:

    - `pkt`: an IP packet, complete with IP header.
 Generally, this could be